turt5/Genie-The-Chatbot/README.md

 ## Getting Started

-To use this application, simply download the `Genie-chatbot.jar` file and double-click on it to execute it.
+To use this application, simply download the `Genie-chatbot.jar` file from the latest releases and double-click on it to execute it.
 The application's user interface will open, allowing you to chat with the chatbot.

 ## Usage